 The AMD Radeon RX Vega 3 is an integrated GPU for laptops.
 It is used for the entry level Ryzen 3 APUs, which were launched in early 2018.
-The GPU is based on the Vega architecture (5th generation GCN) and has 3 CUs (= 192 of the 704 shaders) clocked at up to 1100 MHz.
+The GPU is based on the Vega architecture (5th generation GCN) and has 3 CUs (= 192 of the 704 shaders) clocked at up to 1200 MHz (depending on the model).
 The performance depends on the configured TDP (12-25 W at launch), the clocks, the cooling, and the memory configuration).
 The GPU should benefit from fast dual-channel DDR4-2400 RAM (contrary to DDR4-2133 single-channel, which is also possible).

 The Vega architecture offers some improvements over the Polaris generation and now supports DirectX 12 Feature Level 12_1.
 More information is available in our dedicated article about the Raven Ridge architecture.

 Currently we estimate a performance around a GeForce 910M.
 Therefore, demanding current games may not be playable fluently.